-2017 Leading for Children Innovative Ideas Award
+Announcing the 2018 Leading for Children Innovative Ideas Award Winners

 AT LEADING FOR CHILDREN, we know that early childhood educators are always finding new and creative ways to nurture and inspire children — our next generation of critical thinkers and leaders.
-We are pleased to announce the winners of the 2017 Leading for Children Innovative Ideas Award.
+We are pleased to announce the winners of the 2018 Leading for Children Innovative Ideas Award.

 We are also pleased to award ten honorable mentions, each of whom receive $100 to purchase books from The Book Vine, our colleagues in Chicago.
 Honorable mention winners are: